Deepvali Marketing Guide: Tips and Strategies for Brands (2026)

 - Beauty and Wellness Bundles: Skincare sets, makeup palettes in festive shades, or spa treatment packages for pre-celebration pampering

-Packaging as Experience: Diwali bundle packaging should be an experience in itself.
+Packaging as Experience: Deepvali bundle packaging should be an experience in itself.
 Consider:

 - Reusable decorative boxes that customers can repurpose for storage